 You will now be taken to the installation directory for that particular game.
 Right-click on the folder titled ‘Savegames’ and select ‘Copy’.

-Now simply paste the folder in an easily accessible location on your local storage.
+Now simply paste the folder into an easily accessible location on your local storage.
 Once you have completed the reinstallation process, you can restore this folder to its original location to get all your saved files back.

 Note: If you have cloud saves enabled in Ubisoft Connect, then we recommend skipping the last step, or else it can lead to corrupted save files.